How Often Should You Replace Your Mattress? (And 20 Other Of Your Most Used Household Items)

+How often should you replace your mattress, pillows and all the other questionably old items in your home?
 Sure, your pillows look lovely with those colorful West Elm shams.
 But depending on how long you’ve owned them, it could be time to swap them out.
 Here, a timeline for how often you should replace some of the important items in your life.

 A lot depends on the wear and tear, but if you clean the pillow inserts every four to six months and replace the covers if there’s a stain, you can get more mileage out of them.

 Just like your mattress, pillows are a haven for dust mites, which—ugh—can cause allergy-like symptoms to develop.

 Just be sure to wash it at least once a season so it doesn’t get gross.

 5. Towels: Every Two to Three Years